telosnetwork/erc20-template/README.md

 ## INSTALL
 - Click the "use this template" button in [this repository](https://github.com/telosnetwork/erc20-template) and copy the **URL** you are redirected to once the generation is finished.
 ![Use this template](https://i.imgur.com/6TB0NaE.jpg)
-- Define the following configuration values in `config.js`:
+- Change the following configuration values in `config.js`:
     - account: 'MY_ADDRESS'
     - token_name: 'My Token'
     - token_symbol: 'MYTOK'